-“Folklore” is the name of our activity focused on reproducing traditional crafts popular in this mountain area.
-Here campers learn about some of the craft traditions preserved by the Appalachian culture of this area in North Carolina while at the same time exploring their creativity.
+“Folklore” is the name of the arts and crafts activity at Rockbrook that reproduces traditional crafts popular in this mountain area.
+Campers learn about some of the craft traditions preserved by the Appalachian culture of this area in North Carolina while at the same time exploring their creativity.
 Working with simple materials like leather, paints, corn husks, fabrics, thread, soap and wax, the girls follow instructors presentation of different craft projects, each girl making her own example.

 Folklore helps keep alive some of the traditional crafts and art techniques shaped by the culture of these Appalachian mountains.
 Rockbrook has always featured these crafts, from sewing quilts, to needle crafts like knitting, to weaving and making toys.